Adaptive Batch Sizes Using Non-Euclidean Gradient Noise Scales for Stochastic Sign and Spectral Descent: Background

 Here, the equality follows from the bias-variance decomposition $\Embb_k[\|g_k\|_2^2] = \|\nabla \Lcal(x_k)\|_2^2 + \Embb_k[\|g_k - \nabla \Lcal(x_k)\|_2^2]$.

 Maximizing the expected improvement in \Cref{eq:SGD_expected_loss_improv} with respect to $\eta_k$ yields the optimal learning rate:

 Plugging $\eta_k^*(B_k)$ into \Cref{eq:SGD_expected_loss_improv} yields the optimal expected improvement, which is proportional to $\eta_k^*(B_k)$.
-Intrinsic to both quantities is the \emph{Euclidean GNS} $\Bcal_{\lcal_2}(x_k)$, which governs the trade-off between the batch size and the realizable progress:
+Intrinsic to both quantities is the \emph{Euclidean GNS}, denoted as $\Bcal_{\lcal_2}(x_k)$, which governs the trade-off between the batch size and the realizable progress:

 Practitioners utilize this metric ($\Bcal = \Bcal_{\ell_2}$) to select the batch size:

 The tolerance parameter $\theta \in (0, 1)$ enforces a constant noise-to-signal ratio in the gradient estimate.
 This rule is equivalent to the \emph{norm test} proposed in the classical optimization literature to ensure linear convergence for strongly convex functions \citep{byrd2012sample}: